-- -The entire security deposit cannot be used as a penalty (see Security Deposits handout for more information about what the security deposit can be used for, etc.) - -Tenant cannot waive their right to legal fees in a court proceeding the tenant wins, if the lease allows the landlord to collect legal fees in a court proceeding the landlord wins. - -Tenant cannot waive their right to a "summary proceeding", meaning a hearing in court for eviction.
+- -ADDED RENT CLAUSES (new, 2019): A tenant cannot be evicted for nonpayment of fees and charges as "rent".
+Rent can only be the agreed upon cost and use for the apartment (the actual monthly rent) - -The entire security deposit cannot be used as a penalty (see Security Deposit handout for more information about what the security deposit can be used for, etc) - -Tenant cannot waive their right to legal fees in a court proceeding the tenant wins, if the lease allows the landlord to collect legal fees in a court proceeding the landlord wins. - -Tenant cannot waive their right to a "summary proceeding", meaning a hearing in court for eviction.
 Every tenant has the right to be summoned to court before losing possession of their apartment. - -Landlord cannot exempt themselves/their agents from liability for damage or personal injury to tenant if responsible for the damage or personal injury - -Landlord or their agents cannot give themselves right to enter property at any time.
 They should only do so with tenant permission or in an emergency. - -Landlord cannot restrict basic right to apartment sharing (see Apartment Sharing handout) - -Landlord cannot exempt self from responsibility to keep tenants belongings safe and dry for reasonable time after eviction.
 Landlord also cannot hold "lien" on tenant property for unpaid rent or to cover the cost of damages.
 This means that the landlord cannot take or hold the tenant's property for money the landlord may be owed.